 - Actively monitor and hide your groans, exasperated sighs, or distorted facial expressions after speaking with or texting your ex in your children’s presence.

 - Commit to making parenting transitions (picking the kids up from each other’s homes) peaceful, civil and non-eventful.
+Read more about healthy joint custody exchange rules.

 Keep Them Out of the Middle